CO3: Think Cat – Stage 1

-The cat is good for us, simply by having one to look after and enjoy a lifelong relationship with, our own psychological well-being, social skills and immune system all get a wonderful boost and every pet cat can be a welcome antidote to the stress of our busy lives and a very valued member of the human family.
+The cat is good for us, simply by having one to look after and enjoy a lifelong relationship with, our own psychological well-being, social skills and immune system all get a wonderful boost.
+Every pet cat can be a welcome antidote to the stress of our busy lives and a very valued member of the human family.

-In this first unit, we examine the history of man’s relationship with cats from its origin to modern day pet cats.
-We investigate the feline-human relationship and focus on the crucial first step when addressing feline behaviour problems: Understanding owner attitudes and how it affects their cats.
+In this first unit, we examine the history of man’s relationship with cats from their origin to modern day pet cats.
+We investigate the feline-human relationship and focus on the crucial first step when addressing feline behaviour problems: Understanding owner attitudes and how this affects their cats.

-Unit Two delves deeper into the details of feline design as a hunter and we study how the predator relates to its environment and the impact their hunting activities have not only on the well-being of the cat, but also on their prey.
+Unit Two delves deeper into the details of feline design as a hunter, we study how the predator relates to his environment and the impact their hunting activities have not only on the well-being of the cat, but also on their prey.
 The student will learn more about feline senses and cognition and will be presented with assignments to further their knowledge on the subject.